 Responsible to: Moredun Community Builder

-Responsible for: Supporting the running of a BME (Black Minority and Ethnic) Homework club, an afterschool club for families who have English as a second language.
+Responsible for: Supporting the running of a Homework Club, providing a safe space for children and families to get support with school work

 Context of the role:

 Bethany provides a suite of services which support people struggling with issues of homelessness helping them to: find suitable accommodation and furnish their homes, tackle addictions, learn new skills and gain employment, develop positive social networks and become active members of their local communities.
 This role is part of Homelessness Prevention, specifically the community work done in Moredun.
-The aim of this project is to help children, who come from families where English isn’t the primary language, with their homework, and to support parents to do so.
+The aim of this project is to help children, with their homework, as well as supporting parents and carers.

 Summary of the role:

 Building and supporting resilient communities is a key part of the work done at Bethany Christian Trust.
-One way to do this is assisting children from families who have English as a second language with their homework, whilst also supporting their parents/ carers and helping them to connect into the local community.
-The majority of children are of primary school age, with some first and second year senior students.
+One way to do this is assisting children with their homework, whilst also supporting their parents/ carers and helping them to connect into the local community.
+The group is currently for Primary School children.

 General responsibilities:

-Working in both a group setting and one-on-one, the volunteer would work with families and carers to help them support the children in completing their homework and improving their English.
+Working in both a group setting and one-on-one, the volunteer will support the children in completing their homework.

+Where specific homework has not been set by the school, the volunteer will support those attending with additional educational resources, including games and activities.
+There may be a small amount of preparation required for this and the volunteer should support and encourage the children to take part in any activities.

-The parents may also attend the group and should be supported and made to feel welcome.
-These adults may have a number of Additional Support Needs.
+Parents and carers may also attend the group and should be supported and made to feel welcome.
+These adults may have a number of additional support needs, such as English as an additional language or mental health concerns.
+Where parents and carers are present, the volunteer will work with them to help them support their child in completing their homework.

-Being involved in the planning, preparing and/ supervision of a children’s activity.
-The volunteer should support and encourage the children to take part in the activity.

-The volunteer would support staff in implementing health and safety procedures and refer to them should they have concerns about an individual or situation within the group
+The volunteer will support staff in implementing health and safety procedures and refer to Bethany staff should they have concerns about an individual or situation within the group

 Important pre-requisites for the role:

-In working with children and their families, many of whom are learning English, the volunteer will need to be an adept & patient communicator.
+In working with children and their families, several of whom are learning English, the volunteer will need to be an adept & patient communicator.

 Children can get frustrated or distracted and the volunteer would need to be able to guide them to the task at hand, while still making the session a positive experience.

-Ideally, the volunteer would have worked in, or have experience of, the educational field and/or of working with those with English as a second language.
+Ideally, the volunteer would have worked in, or have experience of, the educational field and working with vulnerable families.

 The volunteer should be enthusiastic and welcoming, whilst also being aware of appropriate boundaries.

-A good level of technology knowledge is required, as the group will be taking place over video software for the foreseeable future.
+Volunteers must complete the necessary induction for this role.

+Help to set up the room for use during the group and prepare refreshments.
+After the group has finished, the volunteer is also expected to assist in cleaning and housekeeping.
+For this reason a volunteer should arrive on time and give as much notice as possible if they are unable to volunteer.

-Volunteers must be comfortable and in sympathy with our mission and values: Our Mission is to relieve the suffering and meet the long-term needs of homeless and vulnerable people in Scotland while our values are to put Christian love into action and demonstrate the transforming impact of the Gospel in all that we do.
+Volunteers must be comfortable and in sympathy with our mission and values: “Our Mission is to relieve the suffering and meet the long-term needs of homeless and vulnerable people in Scotland while our values are to put Christian love into action and demonstrate the transforming impact of the Gospel in all that we do.”

 Location

-The group run in the Goodtree Neighbourhood Centre in Moredun, Edinburgh (EH17 7LB)
+The group runs in the Goodtree Neighbourhood Centre in Moredun, Edinburgh (EH17 7LB)

 Pattern of hours